Tools-for-Natural-Language-Processing/Tools-for-NLP-student-collab/resources/papers.md

 # List of presentation papers

 The papers are listed in chronological order of publication.
-All papers are linked to the original publication page in the _Journal of Language Modelling_.
+All titles are linked to the original publication page in the _Journal of Language Modelling_.